smukh93/DataSci_at_Scale/README.md

-# DataSci_at_Scale
+# Data Manipulation at Scale

-Data Manipulation at Scale: Systems and Algorithms by University of Washington
+ Systems and Algorithms by University of Washington

 This is the first course of Data Science at Scale offered by University of Washington in Coursera.
 This course gives a wide overview of topics various topics such as Sentiment Analysis, the importance of Relational algebra,